Dynatrace/dynatrace-otel-collector/internal/data-ingest-cli/commands/netflow/README.md

 ## Set up

-1. Retrieve you local IP address
+1. Retrieve your local IP address

 Depending on your OS, you should retrieve your local IP address so Netflow generator running in a Podman container can send data to your collector running locally.
 This is convenient because you can run your collector via an IDE and therefore have more debug options available.